babelsociety/website/content/blog/in-depth-economy/index.md

 Be aware that every limited resource can be employed for different production goals.
 For example, on a piece of land we could build a house, a skyscraper, a supermarket, or perhaps use it to farm grains, fruit trees, leave it to nature, etc...

 The best way to allocate resources should tell us how to best satisfy our unlimited desires.
-Because desires are unlimited, we already know that we will never fully satisfy them, hence we need to prioritize as much as possible.
+Because desires are unlimited, we already know that we'll never fully satisfy them, hence we need to prioritize as much as possible.

 People have different preferences and rank desires differently: I like spicy food, while you may hate it.
-Thus the prioritization must be done as a best effort, taking in consideration all the peculiarities of people.
+Prioritization is done as a best effort, in an attempt to balance all the different and sometimes contrasting desires of people.

-Another important factor is that environment influences desires: in Siberia we defend against extreme cold, while in Ecuador we defend against hot temperature.
+Another important factor is that environment influences desires: in Siberia we defend against extreme cold, while in Ethiopia we defend against the sweltering heat.
 Environment also impacts what resources are available: some places are rich in drinkable water, while in others it's a precious resource.

 As if all of this wasn't complex enough to balance, our needs and desires are always changing: what's important today may be useless tomorrow.
 Whatever distribution we find, **it will always be a fleeting approximation**.

 The best resource allocation method is one that can be applied often and **gives enough satisfaction to as many people as possible**.
-Thus, an economic model that satisfy less than 5% of the population is, by definition, a very bad one.
+Thus, an economic model that satisfies less than 5% of the population is, by definition, a very bad one.

 # Main goal